Skilled Worker Visa Fees & Sponsor Costs 2025

 Section G: Skilled Worker Visa Fees FAQs

 The fee for a Skilled Worker visa application varies depending on the length of stay and where the applicant is applying from.
-For example, an application made from overseas for a three-year Skilled Worker visa costs £719.
+For example, an application made from overseas with a CoS of up to 3 years costs £769.

 Are there any additional fees associated with a Skilled Worker visa application beyond the application fee?